gaqzi/reflections/content/python/difference_between_typevar_and_union.md

 Found 1 error in 1 file (checked 1 source file)
 ```

-As the comment implies, this error is coming from the third use of `add("hello", 1)`.
+As the comment implies, this error is coming from the line where I called `add("hello", 1)`.
 The function `add` can take parameters of either integer or string type.
 However, the type of both the parameters needs to be the same.
 Also, the type of the input parameters will define the type of the output value.
-So, the types of the input parameters must need to match, otherwise, Mypy will complain and this case, the snippet will also raise a `TypeError` in runtime.
-Mypy is statically catching a runtime bug, how convenient!
+So, the types of the input parameters must match, otherwise, Mypy will complain and in this case, the snippet will also raise a `TypeError` in runtime.
+Mypy is statically catching a bug that'd otherwise appear in runtime, how convenient!

 ## References